OpenDataDSL/website/blog/2023-05-11-data_flows/index.md

 * A forward curve which is calculated using our *secret algorithm*
 * Some commentary about the chart

-> In this example, I used ChartGPT to generate some text for the newsletter
+> In this example, I used ChatGPT to generate some text for the newsletter

 Here is what the finished newsletter looks like in the clients inbox: